Fun With Stress 1.1

 Image: Placidplace

 Next to the entrance of his apartment building stood a garbage container from a restaurant.
-Many times as he walked by, the waste smelled almost exactly as the familiar odour of corpses, but he didn’t realize this until we spoke about the pathways that are being created in the brain during traumatic experiences.
-For every time he encountered a war casualty in Syria, a process called ‘implicit fear conditioning’ taught his body memory something indelible – i.e. massive anxiety buttons were created for his protection, as we shall see.
+Many times as he walked by, the waste smelled almost exactly as the familiar odour of corpses, but he didn’t realize this until we spoke about the emotionally learned patterns that are being created in the brain – particularly during traumatic experiences.
+For every time he encountered a war casualty in Syria, with its inevitable sights and smells, the particular body sensations from that moment were connected with the possibility of annihilation.
+By this process called implicit fear conditioning, his body memory stored something indelible, and massive anxiety buttons were created for his protection.

-Ultimately what happened in The Netherlands was that every time the particular odour entered his nose, his buttons were being pushed.
-The inevitable stress response then caused his heartrate to increase dramatically and he tensed up completely due to heavy contraction of his skeletal muscles, basically ‘bracing him for impact’.
+Be that as it may, ultimately what happened with Farid in The Netherlands was that every time the particular odour entered his nose, his buttons were being pushed.
+The inevitable stress response then caused his heartrate to increase dramatically and he tensed up completely due to heavy contraction of his skeletal muscles, ‘bracing him for impact’.
 Both these physiological changes he felt quite clearly, but consciously he had no idea why they occurred.
-That was because the smell was experienced in a completely different context than when it was stored as memory and made into a button.
+That was because the smell was experienced in a completely different context than when it was stored as memories and made into buttons.

-When in Amsterdam an odour similar to that of the corpses back in Syria entered his nose, he physically tensed up, but consciously didn’t make the connection between the smell and the war, because he was in an environment where no public fighting was taking place; the context in which the smell was perceived was totally different.
-Yet if the smell would have entered his nose while at the same time a helicopter flew over and some loud bangs from fireworks were heard, chances are good that his upcoming thoughts would have been something along the lines of, “Holy crap, where’s the bombs?!”
+When in Amsterdam an odour similar to that of the corpses back in Syria entered his nose, he physically tensed up, but consciously didn’t make the connection between the smell and the war, because he was in an environment where no public fighting was taking place.
+Yet if the smell would have entered his nose while at the same time a helicopter flew over and some loud bangs from fireworks were heard, chances were that his upcoming thoughts would have been something along the lines of, “Holy crap, where’s the bombs?!”
 Subsequently he might have collapsed and be looking for a place to hide.
-Only when he realizes again that he’s in Amsterdam will his tension drop, and he’ll probably laugh at himself for acting silly.
+Only when he realizes again he’s in Amsterdam will his tension drop, and he’ll probably laugh at himself for acting silly.

-In the next article of this series, we are going to investigate how personal meaning is created out of the infinite amounts of input we absorb every single moment.
-For now,
+In the next article of this series we are going to investigate how personal meaning is created out of the infinite amounts of input we absorb every single moment.

 [1] See Robert M. Sapolsky - Why Zebras Don’t Have Ulcers; Gabor Maté - When The Body Says No; Bessel van der Kolk - The Body Keeps The Score.